7yl4r/the-oregon-trajectory/README.md

 -------------------------------------------------------------------------------------------------

 # Begin Historical Role-Play #
 This is meant to be a tongue-in-cheek re-creation of The Oregon Trail, from the perspective of a 30th century intelligence.
+[Rogue-lite](http://www.giantbomb.com/forums/general-discussion-30/agreedisagree-by-modern-standards-oregon-trail-was-562547/?page=1#js-message-5994632), procedural, and nearly impossible to win.

 Unless we get a lot of contributors, we'll probably need to cut content (and mini-games) but ideally we stick to the original style of gameplay.
 The game is largely text-driven with accompanying graphics and videos; interactive experiences are desired but will be up on the chopping block until core features are in place.

 ## The Trajectory ##
 The "trail" will be loosely based on realistic constraints, but we'll do a bit of a scenic route for plot's sake.
 This might involve some gravity-assist hand-waiving (physicists look away), but there will absolutely NOT be any of this maneuver-through-an-asteroid-field nonsense.
 Notable milestones along the ~~trail~~ trajectory might include: